chris-townsend/project-two/README.md

 ## Brief & Target Audience
 #
-The game will be designed for a target audience of 6 to 10 years old.
+The game will be designed for a target audience of 8 years +.
 The game will be easily laid out with an instructions pop up modal on the homepage.
 The site will have clear images and sounds responsive to actions made by the user.
 The game music will have an option to play/pause and stop to prevent autoplaying and give the user a call of action.
 The game will be timed and the user will know how much time is remaining from the countdown tab above the game board.

 ***